skogsbaer/sum-product/sum-product-en.md

 Further, it shows how to encode a simplified real-world scenario using sums and products in modern programming languages
-(Java, Python, Typescript, Kotlin, C#, Haskell, Rust, and Racket.)
+(Java, Python, Typescript, Kotlin, C#, Haskell, Rust, Racket, Swift, and F#.)

 ## Scenario